-The feedback from reviewers and institutions alike regarding the new accreditation system has been overwhelmingly positive reflecting strong support for the new system.
-Whereas under the previous system, it could take many weeks or months to complete a review of the voluminous submissions, reviewers are now able to complete the task of reviewing the evidence submitted by institutions in one to two days.
+The feedback from reviewers and institutions alike has been overwhelmingly positive.
+The feedback from reviewers has uniformly been one of strong support for the new system.
+Whereas under the previous system, it could take many weeks or months to complete a review of the voluminous submissions, reviewers are able to complete the task of reviewing the evidence submitted in one to two days.
 Reviewers have also reported a better understanding of the program under this new process.
-Institutional personnel have communicated that they have a better understanding of the exact types of evidence needed for program submissions and that the new process has removed some of the guess work out of knowing what is needed and limited the temptation to provide significantly more descriptive information than is what is required.
-Feedback is provided to the institutions in a much timelier manner.
+Institutional personnel have communicated that they have a better understanding of the exact types of evidence needed for program submissions and that the new process has removed some of the guess work out of knowing what is needed and limiting the temptation to provide significantly more than is what is required.
+Feedback is provided to the institutions in a much more timely manner.
+The institution must then provide an addendum responding to the reviewers' questions about the documentation that is reviewed just prior to and during the site visit.
 This new process has every indication of meeting the Commission's charge to both strengthen and streamline the accreditation process.

 Begin the New Common Standards Review Process.
-Commission staff developed and the COA approved a new streamlined approach to Common Standards review which included the submission of prescribed documentation and information along with limited and focused narrative.
+Commission staff developed and the COA approved a new streamlined approach to Common Standards review which included the submission of prescribed documentation and information along with very limited narrative.
 Common Standards submissions for the Yellow Cohort were due in February 2018.
+The new

-The new Common Standards review process was implemented for the first time and was used to inform the site visits that are taking place in 2018-19.
+Common Standards review process was implemented for the first time and was used to inform the site visits that are taking place in 2018-19.
 Like the Program Review process, reviewers expressed overwhelming positive support for the new process noting that they were able to complete the review process and reach preliminary findings in a much shorter timeframe than the previous process.
 Additionally, feedback was provided to the institution between 8-10 months prior to their site visit whereas the prior system only allowed for feedback a month or so before the visit.
 This has allowed institutions to address concerns prior to the site visit.
 Knowing that the team lead and the Common Standards reviewers who read the submissions would also be at the site visit allowed them to feel confident that any areas needing follow up or further inquiry that resulted from the document review would take place since they were already familiar with the issues and outstanding questions.

 Continue the New Process of Review of the Preconditions.
 The Commission's new accreditation system requires that preconditions be submitted and reviewed in Years 1 and 4 of the 7-year cycle.
-Two cohorts of institutions submitted preconditions in spring 2018: Orange and Indigo.
-In addition, those in the Green Cohort were also required to provide their preconditions as they were the cohort that fell within the timeframe of shifting from one accreditation system to another.
+Two cohorts of institutions submitted preconditions in Spring 2018: Orange and Indigo.
+In addition, those in the Green Cohort were required to provide their preconditions as well as they were the cohort that fell within the timeframe of shifting from one accreditation system to another.